AxelUser/maltsev.space/src/posts/008-bloom-filters-pt1/index.md

 > - A **false positive** means the system says “yes, it’s here” when actually it’s not.
 > - A **false negative** means the system says “no, it’s not here” when actually it is.

-The core idea is deceptively simple yet remarkably powerful.
+The core idea is simple yet powerful.
 Rather than storing the actual elements, a Bloom filter keeps only hashed representations of the elements inside a compact bit array.
 This sacrifices some precision but delivers outstanding space efficiency and fast query times.
 For example, a typical Bloom filter with a 1% error rate requires just about 9.6 bits per element—regardless of the size of the elements themselves.
-That’s a significant improvement over traditional data structures like hash tables or binary search trees, which must store the full data items.
+That’s a significant improvement over traditional data structures like hash tables or hash sets, which must store the full data items.

 Bloom filters may report false positives — claiming an element is present when it isn’t — but they never report false negatives.
 This makes them extremely reliable for exclusion queries.
 This property has made Bloom filters invaluable in a wide range of applications, from web caching to database query optimization, where the cost of a false positive is far lower than the cost of missing a true member.

 ## How Bloom Filters Work

-The algorithm behind Bloom filters is elegantly simple, built on three main components: a fixed-size bit array, multiple independent hash functions, and straightforward insertion and lookup operations.
-An empty Bloom filter starts as a bit array of `m` bits, all initialized to 0, and comes equipped with `k` different hash functions that map elements to positions within the array.
+The algorithm behind Bloom filters is elegantly built on three main components: a fixed-size bit array, multiple independent hash functions, and straightforward insertion and lookup operations.
+An empty Bloom filter starts as a bit array of `m` bits, all initialized to 0, and comes equipped with `k` different hash functions that map each element to exact `k` positions within the array.
 For optimal performance, these hash functions should ideally be independent and uniformly distributed.

-> _A hash function is a function that takes an input (like a string or number) and deterministically maps it to a number within a fixed range — in this case, a position in the bit array._
+> A hash function is a function that takes an input (like a string or number) and deterministically maps it to a number within a fixed range — in this case, some positions in the bit array.
-> _When we say that hash functions should be **independent**, we mean that knowing the output of one hash function doesn’t help you guess or calculate the output of another — each one works on its own, like rolling different dice._
+> When we say that hash functions should be **independent**, we mean that knowing the output of one hash function doesn’t help you guess or calculate the output of another — each one works on its own, like rolling different dice.
-> _And when we say they are **uniformly distributed**, we mean that they spread their results evenly across all possible positions, so no part of the bit array gets overloaded with too many bits set._
+> And when we say they are **uniformly distributed**, we mean that they spread their results evenly across all possible positions, so no part of the resulting bit array gets overloaded with too many bits set.
 >
-> _Examples of commonly used hash functions include MurmurHash, xxHash, CityHash, or cryptographic ones like SHA-256 (though cryptographic hashes are usually overkill for Bloom filters)._
+> Examples of commonly used hash functions include MurmurHash, xxHash, CityHash, or cryptographic ones like SHA-256 (though cryptographic hashes are usually overkill for Bloom filters).

-Inserting an element is fast and deterministic: the element is fed into each of the `k` hash functions, producing `k` array positions.
+Inserting an element is fast and deterministic: the element is fed into each of the `k` hash functions, producing `k` unique array positions.
 The bits at all these positions are then set to 1.
 No matter how many elements have already been inserted, this operation always requires exactly `k` hash calculations and `k` bit updates.
 The beauty of this approach is its simplicity—there’s no need for collision resolution or complex data structures.

-Lookup works similarly, but with one critical difference.
+Lookup works similarly.
 To check whether an element might be in the set, the algorithm runs the element through the same `k` hash functions to obtain `k` positions.
-If any of these bits is 0, the element is definitely not in the set—this is guaranteed, since insertion would have set all these bits to 1.
+If any of these bits is 0, the element is definitely not in the set — this is guaranteed, since insertion would have set all these bits to 1.
 However, if all the bits are 1, the element _might_ be in the set, but there's also a chance that these bits were set by previous insertions of other elements.
 This creates the possibility of a false positive.

 The math behind this comes from the probabilistic nature of hash collisions.
 As more elements are added, more bits get flipped to 1, which increases the chance that any random combination of `k` positions is already occupied, even for elements that were never inserted.
-That’s why the false positive rate grows with the number of elements, while the false negative rate stays at zero—if an element was inserted, it will always test as present.
+That’s why the false positive rate grows with the number of elements, while the false negative rate stays at zero — if an element was inserted, it will always test as present.

-### See How Bloom Filter Works — Live
+### Live Demo

 Let’s get our hands dirty.